redhat-developer/odo/docs/proposals/odo-v3-cli.md

 ### `odo create`

 #### `odo create binding`
+Will be implemented in v3.0.0-alpha2

 Generate new ServiceBinding.
 Based on the devfile existence save it to the devfile or just save it into the yaml file.

 #### `odo create service`
+Will be implemented in v3.0.0-alpha2

 Generate custom resource for operator backed service.
 Based on the devfile existence save it to the devfile or just save it into the yaml file.